koptelovmax/gaussianprocess/track.md

 ## 27.04.16
 ### What has done
 - Meeting with supervisers
-- Implementation of multivariate distribution with bounds
+- Implementation of conditionals multivariate distribution
 - Creation of git repository

 ### Why